Metal Max: Characters

 The Metal Max series features several recurring characters, like Dr. Minchi, and several wanted like Kamikaze King.
 These characters were designed by Atsuji Yamamoto.

-Dr. Minchi is an electric shock expert, who is very into resurrection.
+Dr. Minchi is an electric shock expert, who is into resurrection.
 When the player dies in a battle, the corpse(s) will be sent to － usually by his cyborg assistant Igor － him in every game.
 Dr. Minchi appears with a cheerful theme "Let's meet Dr. Minchi" (Dr.ミンチに会いましょう).

 Since Metal Max 2, dogs can take part in player's team; dogs can join the battle, but have self-determined actions.
 Dogs can equip certain weapons and armours, use special items, but cannot drive vehicles.
 Dogs are usually named Pochi.

 Some enemies also appear in multiple games.
 Kamikaze King is a bomb-like enemy with a single eye who has high defense, and very likely to escape.
 It attacks the player by self-destruction.
 It also appear in other forms, like Kamikaze Queen in Metal Max 3.